mikagorka/marax_timer/README.md

 1. Clone this repository or download it as a ZIP file.
 2. Open the `.ino` file in the Arduino IDE.
-3. Add all required libraries, including the Timer library mentioned above.
+3. Add all required libraries, including the Timer library mentioned above. - see alexrus' github for reference
 4. Compile and upload the code to your microcontroller.
+5. assemble - i found this video for reference https://youtu.be/e9FXYfr5ro4?si=SsbZIPRW2_kH2V5F&t=484

 ## Credits